fauzancodes/waysbeans-fullstack/README.md

 ## Available features

-- Login and register forms that function properly
+- Login and register forms that function properly.
-- Filter login as customer or admin
+- Filter login as customer or admin.
-- Well-functioning logout button
+- Well-functioning logout button.
-- Shopping basket for customers
+- Shopping basket for customers.
-- Home page that displays products for sale if logged in as a customer and will display a transaction trail if logged in as an admin
+- Home page that displays products for sale if logged in as a customer and will display a transaction trail if logged in as an admin.
-- Product detail page that displays product details and also a button to add the product to the customer's shopping cart
+- Product detail page that displays product details and also a button to add the product to the customer's shopping cart.
-- Customer profile page that displays customer identity and customer transaction history
+- Customer profile page that displays customer identity and customer transaction history.
-- Well functioning Add Product page for admin to add product
+- Well functioning Add Product page for admin to add product.
-- Product list page that displays a list of products and delete and update buttons that can be used by admins to delete and update products
+- Product list page that displays a list of products and delete and update buttons that can be used by admins to delete and update products.
 - API Endpoint to perform CRUD (Create, Read, Update, Delete) on User data.
 - API Endpoint to perform CRUD (Create, Read, Update, Delete) on Product data.
 - API Endpoint to perform CRUD (Create, Read, Update, Delete) on each User's Cart data.